pondrejk/dizzer/chap-carto_insight.md

 amount of hand-holding?
 (move to one of the questions)
 Here we need probably some inspiration from other fields.
 Aim is moving somewhere inbetween the presentation and exploratory interfaces, possibly to get the best of the both.
 Exploratory interfaces could do some hinting, notifying which findings make sense and which not.
 Designers of exploratory interfaces could give greater thought to what questions users might want to ask about the portrayed data.
 (But careful on generalization with user personas -- see below on weaponization of design).

+TODO:
+- discussion of presentational vs exploratory cartography -- or better on building interfaces to support one of them. -- exploaratory interfaces seen loftier, most comercial assigmnents are presentational -- in fact the threshold between presentatonal and exploratory capabilites is something that needs to be considered.

 **4. How to extend the spatio-temporal analysis faculty in digital maps.**